How to Do the "Yep, That’s Me" Movie Cliché

 "Yep, that's me" TikTok version created by @carakuulei.

 All in all, this trend is a way to provide background information on a story while also creating a light-hearted, comedic effect.
-It's also incredibly versatile for the type of video you want to create– whether you want to include it in your own film or a simple social media post.
+The video pauses right at the moment of failure, leaving the viewer in suspense as to what comes next.

 How to recreate this trend yourself